Paula Howells

-Paula Howells (born 22 March 1997) is an English footballer who plays as a midfielder for the FA Women's Championship club Lewes.
+Paula Howells (born 22 March 1997) is an English footballer who plays as a midfielder for the FA Women's National League South club Lewes.
 She has previously played for England Under 19s and 23s and for the London Bees.

 Life

 Howells was born on 22 March 1997 in Sussex and she was an Arsenal fan as a child.
 She admired their striker Thierry Henry and she tried to follow his style.
 When she was at school she suffered early with discrimination against her as a female footballer.
 When there was a special match when she was thirteen then the boys at her school would be allowed to miss lessons.
 However the girls were expected to attend normal schooling.
 She protested, but this made no difference, and she got into some trouble.

 Club career

 Brighton

-Howells played for Brighton WFC until July 2014.
+Howells played for Brighton & Hove Albion until July 2014.

 London Bees

 She joined London Bees in 2014.

 In 2017, Howells started playing with FA Women's Championship club London Bees playing as an attacking midfielder and making seventeen appearances.
 She got her only yellow card that season and she scored six goals.
 In the next season she scored just one goal but she was only in four line ups.